khuyentran1401/awesome-Python-data-science-books/README.md

 * [Career in Data Science](#career-in-data-science)
 ## Feature Engineering
 <details><summary><a href="https://www.amazon.com/Feature-Engineering-Machine-Learning-Principles/dp/1491953241">Feature Engineering for Machine Learning: Principles and Techniques for Data Scientists</a> - Alice Zheng & Amanda Casari</summary>
-Learn techniques for extracting and transforming features—the numeric representations of raw data—into formats for machine-learning models
+Learn techniques for extracting and transforming features into formats for machine-learning models through practical application with exercises using tools such as numpy, Pandas, Scikit-learn, and Matplotlib.
 </details>
 <details><summary><a href="https://jakevdp.github.io/PythonDataScienceHandbook/">Python Data Science Handbook</a> - Jake VanderPlas</summary>
-Learn IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and other related tools to  manipulate, transform, and clean data; visualize different types of data; and use data to build statistical or machine learning models.
+Learn how to  manipulate, transform, and clean data; visualize different types of data; and use data to build statistical or machine learning models using IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and other related tools.
 </details>
-<details><summary><a href="https://www.oreilly.com/library/view/python-for-data/9781449323592/">Python for Data Analysis</a> - Wes McKinney</summary>
+<details><summary><a href="https://www.oreilly.com/library/view/python-for-data/9781449323592/">Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython/a> - Wes McKinney</summary>
-Get complete instructions for manipulating, processing, cleaning, and crunching datasets in Python.
-Learn how to use Jupyter Notebook, Numpy, pandas, matplotlib and how to work with time series data through real-world problems.
+Learn how to manipulate, process, clean, and crunch datasets in Python and how to work with time series data through real-world problems using Jupyter Notebook, Numpy, pandas, matplotlib.
 </details>
 <details><summary><a href="https://www.amazon.com/Natural-Language-Processing-Python-Analyzing/dp/0596516495">Natural Language Processing with Python: Analyzing Text with the Natural Language Toolkit</a> - Steven Bird & Ewan Klein </summary>
-This book offers a highly accessible introduction to natural language processing from predictive text and email filtering to automatic summarization and translation.
-With it, you'll learn how to write Python programs that work with large collections of unstructured text.
+Learn how to predict text, filter email to automatic summarization and translation, and learn how to write Python programs that work with large collections of unstructured text.
 </details>
 <details><summary><a href="https://www.deeplearning.ai/machine-learning-yearning/">Machine Learning Yearning</a> - Andrew Ng </summary>
 Learn how to align on ML strategies in a team setting, as well as how to set up development (dev) sets and test sets.